shashank-179/Bridgelabz_2115000939/README.md

 **Task 15: Date: 06-02-2025**
 Studied Class, Object, and Sequence Diagrams in detail.
 Practiced various problems related to UML diagrams and object-oriented modeling.

+**Task 16: Date: 07-02-2025**
+Studied about inheritance and explored its types through examples.